jlaurens/texworks/CMake/README.md

 ```
 At least it guards from including twice the same file at the same scope level.
 `TWX_GUARD_CMake_Include_<file name>` may be replaced by anything more relevant.
+Similar ideas may be used instead.

 ## Coding style
 It is a weak convention to prefix global variables by `TWX_`, macros and functions or local variables by `twx_`.
 When inside a function,
 a leading or trailing `_` denotes local variables.
+Inside macros, a trailing `_twx` is used to avoid collisions with outside variables.

 The global commands defined here are prefixed with `twx_`,
 which clearly indicates that they are not standard commands.